I'm sorry I'm late getting the show started, ladies and gentlemen.

 Your chipping away theory is all wet.

-You wouldn't have survived in this country when Abraham and he's considered one of our greatest presidents ever.
+You wouldn't have survived in this country when Abraham, and he's considered one of our greatest presidents ever.

-You're out making up all these crazy things while you are enforcing and demanding the loss of freedom and civil people can't smoke where they want to smoke anymore because you people can smell it 500 miles away.
+You're out making up all these crazy things while you are enforcing and demanding the loss of freedom and civil liberties.

-People can't get guns to defend themselves as much as they would want, because you people are afraid of guns or despise them or what have you.
+People can't get guns to defend themselves as much as they would want because you people are afraid of guns or despise them or what have you.

 The right to an abortion.

-You want to talk about civil liberties?
+You want some about civil liberties?

 Try being a baby in the womb.